dwhiffing/fury/content/aar/cf/cf5/cf5_aj/body.md

 suspected location of the SA-3 there.
 That doesn’t seem to do much, so Westminster’s Lynx comes over, and uses its FLIR to help spot the site, which the Almirante cheerfully bombards into oblivion.
 Three planes, two patrol boats, two SAM sites, and a surveillance radar.
-Not bad\!
+Not bad!

-*(Yes, the big ship formations do the serious work, but sometimes the little ships are more fun\!
+*(Yes, the big ship formations do the serious work, but sometimes the little ships are more fun!
 I really enjoy how Command lets you see both ends of the spectrum.)*

 **LAST OF THE LUPOS**